dnSpy/dnSpy/README.md

 dnSpy is a debugger and .NET assembly editor.
 You can use it to edit and debug assemblies even if you don't have any source code available.

+Want to say thanks?
+Click the star at the top of the page.
+Or fork dnSpy and send a PR!

 The following pictures show dnSpy in action.
 It shows dnSpy editing and debugging a .NET EXE file, not source code.

 ![debug-animated](images/debug-animated.gif)